by Whitney Hopler, Communications Director

 The assessment is “especially important for young people,” said Dr. Nance Lucas, executive director of our center.
 “College students are dealing with so many pressures.
 This tool is designed for them to integrate their strengths into all areas of their lives.”
 Learning about their personal strengths helps students make wise decisions about academic majors, internships, and career paths, she said.

-Shernita Rochelle Parker, acting vice president of human resources/payroll and faculty/staff life in Human Resources and Payroll, said that making Strengths the theme of the 2015 Staff Development Day proved helpful for employees.
+Shernita Rochelle Parker, acting vice president of human resources/payroll and faculty/staff life in Human Resources and Payroll, said that making Strengths the theme of a previous Staff Development Day proved helpful for employees.
 “Keynote remarks and classes were focused on encouraging faculty and staff to learn more about their strengths — particularly as their strengths relate to their performance, engagement, resolution of conflict, and physical well-being goals,” she said.
 “Attendance was very high, with nearly 300 people attending the majority of the day’s classes and activities.”

 Every day, Parker said, Strengths Academy helps to foster “a positive and supportive workplace culture where an individual’s growth and development occur as a result of being able to work to their strengths, where feedback seeks to acknowledge what is ‘right’ with an individual’s performance, and collaboration and innovation thrive as a result of the increased engagement and productivity that faculty and staff experience in a strengths-based culture.”